applidium/ADTransitionController/README.md

-# ADTransitionController - custom navigation controller
+# ADTransitionController - 3D transitions for your apps

-ADTransitionController is drop-in replacement for UINavigationController with custom transition animations.
+ADTransitionController brings all the power of the Core Animation framework to your apps with nice pre-defined transitions.

+* For apps supporting iOS 7 and beyond, we have a very generic API that uses the new `UIViewControllerTransitioningDelegate` protocol, making it usable for any transition (navigation, modal, tab bar).
+* If you also need to support iOS 6, we give you a drop-in replacement for UINavigationController that adds support for our transitions.

 ## Installation